Victorian Railways open wagons: IO - Fixed-wheel Open Wagon

+In 1948, a non bulk-proofed version of the standard GY wagon was placed into service; these vehicles were coded IY.
+Since there were already wagons coded IY (rivetted) in service, these vehicles were recoded IO; during August/September of 1948, wagons 15870 to 15878, 15893, and 15895 IY were so treated.
+Wagons 15896 to 15957 IO were built new and placed into service between July and November of 1948.
+Due to reporting problems, since IO could be mistaken for 10 (ten), these wagons were again recoded - this time to HY.
+Wagons issued to service after 26 November 1948 were all coded HY from new, while recoding to HY of previous IY/IO wagons of this type took place during the last months of 1948.

 IS & IT - Fixed-wheel Open Wagon

 They were converted from other classes for timber traffic.

 IY - Fixed-wheel Open Wagon

 They were the same as the standard I wagon, but had a stronger underframe, allowing them to carry a load of up to 22 LT.
 350 of these wagons were made between 1926 and 1927.